szupi-ipuzs/esphome-external-uyat/README.md

 # Shoulders of the giants
 Even though I don't like the original tuya component, I still think the Esphome Team did a great job with it.
-Without it I would never be able to write Uyat and I have learnt a great deal just from studying it.
+I would never be able to write Uyat without it and I have learnt a great deal just from studying it.
 Thank you Esphome Team!

 # Still to do